priyanshi1282/Resume-Builder-WebApp/README.md

 # Resume-Builder-WebApp
-A responsive web app for building your resume just my filling one form.
+A responsive web app for building your resume just by filling one form.
 User can create and download/print the resume.

 ### Tech Stack